streamingfast/firehose-docs/architecture/components/substreams.md

 * **Value-Added Service**: Offer more than raw block data.
 Substreams enables users to transform, filter, and aggregate blockchain data in real-time.
 * **Infrastructure Reuse**: Substreams shares the same storage and data sources as Firehose.
 Running it adds minimal overhead while significantly expanding your service capabilities.
 * **Parallel Processing**: Substreams processes historical blockchain data in a massively parallelized manner, enabling processing speeds previously thought impossible.
-* **Ecosystem Compatibility**: Immediate support for The Graph (Substreams-powered subgraphs), dozens of data sinks (PostgreSQL, MongoDB, Kafka, ClickHouse, BigQuery, etc.), and the broader StreamingFast ecosystem.
+* **Ecosystem Compatibility**: Immediate support for dozens of data sinks (PostgreSQL, MongoDB, Kafka, ClickHouse, BigQuery, etc.), and the broader StreamingFast ecosystem.
 * **Developer Attraction**: Activate a community of developers who already know Substreams and will be eager to use your infrastructure.

 ### How Substreams Works